mlflow/mlflow/docs/source/llms/deployments/index.rst

 MLflow Python Client APIs
 -------------------------
-:class:`MlflowGatewayClient <mlflow.gateway.client.MlflowGatewayClient>` is the user-facing client API that is used to interact with the MLflow AI Gateway.
+:class:`MlflowDeploymentClient <mlflow.deployments.MlflowDeploymentClient>` is the user-facing client API that is used to interact with the MLflow Deployments Server.
-It abstracts the HTTP requests to the Gateway via a simple, easy-to-use Python API.
+It abstracts the HTTP requests to the Deployments Server via a simple, easy-to-use Python API.

 .. _deployments_client_api: